 b.
 To another slide (your test slide) add 25 uL of sterile seawater and 25 uL of your culture and 25uL of the thawed polyclonal antibody.

 c.
-Gently mix solutions on both slides with individual pipette tips (gently suck up and down)
+Gently mix solutions on both slides with

 d.
 Incubate at room temperature for 5 mins